Wonder goal from teenage Old Firm target rocks Raith; "It's a challenge," admits Murray as Davidson enjoys winning start

 The winner, 11 minutes into the second half, was a more straightforward affair.
 A corner from Dominic Thomas was met in the goalmouth by the head of Sean Welsh, signed the day before on loan from Inverness Caledonian Thistle.

-The midfielder wasn’t brought in for his goal-threat, admitted Davidson later, but he was delighted to be reminded that management is not a science and delighted to take whatever credit was going after such a bruising end to his history-making tenure in Perth.
+The midfielder wasn’t brought in for his goal-threat, his manager admitted later.
+Davidson was, though, delighted to be reminded that management is not an exact science and happy to take whatever credit was going after such a bruising end to his history-making tenure in Perth.

 Comments